 Trading Style, Michael T.

-Michael day trades large caps for longer consolidations and small caps for shorter flags on news.
+Michael Day trades large caps for longer consolidations and small caps for shorter flags on news.
 He risks $1-$3 per trade, cuts losses fast, and scales in after cushions form.
-Position sizes run 1,000-3,000 shares with $200,000 buying power, targeting 10-20% movement.
+Position sizes range from 1,000 to 3,000 shares, with a $200,000 buying power, targeting 10-20% movement.

-His biggest win came from a long on $CRWV with 1,550 shares for +$10,999, while his biggest loss was a short on $PTIR with 1,000 shares for -$7,160.
-On top of that, he supplements with swing trades in his personal account.
+His biggest win came from a long position in $CRWV, with 1,550 shares, yielding a profit of $10,999.
+His most significant loss was a short position in $PTIR, with 1,000 shares, resulting in a loss of $7,160.
+Additionally, he supplements his portfolio with swing trades in his personal account.

 What Moved $CRWV, Week of May 27, 2025

-$CRWV surged 20.7% on May 27, 2025, to $123.97 after Barclays downgraded the stock and analysts flagged valuation concerns.
+$CRWV surged 20.7% on May 27, 2025, to $123.97 after Barclays downgraded the stock and analysts raised concerns about its valuation.
 Volume hit 38.0M shares.
-The rally was news-driven, with investor rotation despite warnings the stock may have peaked.
+The rally was news-driven, with investor rotation despite warnings that the stock may have peaked.

 More About Michael